Draghi says Irish banking ‘quasi-monopoly’ keeping rates high

 ECB president sees Oireachtas committee appearance as ‘conversation to mend a relationship that has been fraught’

+The large number of troubled loans on the books of the Irish banks contribute to higher borrowing rates, said the Italian banker, the first sitting head of the ECB to appear before an Oireachtas committee.

-A decade after the financial crisis, AIB and Bank of Ireland control about 60 per cent of the Republic’s mortgage market, after overseas-owned lenders, including Bank of Scotland (Ireland) and Dankse Bank, retrenched and Irish Nationwide Building Society’s assets were put into liquidation.
-The average Irish standard variable mortgage rate stood at 3.15 per cent in August, compared to 1.77 per cent across the wider euro area, according to Central Bank figures.
+AIB and Bank of Ireland now control about 60 per cent of Ireland’s mortgage market, following the exit of overseas lenders such as Bank of Scotland and Dankse Bank and the liquidation of Irish Nationwide Building Society.

+However, the average Irish standard variable mortgage rate available to homebuyers stands at 3.15 per cent in August, compared to 1.77 per cent across the wider euro area, according to Central Bank figures.
-Mr Draghi added, however, that high levels of non-performing loans (NPLs) in Irish banks are also contributing to higher borrowing rates, as they are costly for banks to carry on their books.

-The ECB president highlighted that there are two groups of borrowers that fall behind in loan repayments : “strategic” defaulters, and people who are “too poor”.
-The latter category is a “social problem” where borrowers should be supported by “fiscal” and “social” measures, rather than left to weigh on the financial system, he said, without elaborating.
+The ECB president said there were two groups of borrowers that fall behind in loan repayments: “strategic” defaulters who refuse to pay and those who genuinely cannot do so.

+The latter category was a “social problem” where borrowers should be supported by fiscal and social measures, rather than left to weigh on the financial system, he said, without elaborating.

-Meanwhile, Mr Draghi said that Ireland’s recovery from the financial crisis has been “impressive”, though he highlighted that levels of private debt and loan arrears remain high.
+Meanwhile, Mr Draghi said Ireland’s recovery from the financial crisis had been impressive, though he highlighted that levels of private debt and loan arrears remain high.

 “I am conscious that I am speaking in a country that went through a severe crisis,” Mr Draghi said.
 “The Irish people made tremendous efforts, for which I have great respect.
 And these efforts are now paying off.”

-Mr Draghi said that with Brexit negotiations ongoing and less than five months to go before the UK leaves the EU, it is “essential to prepare for all outcomes, including a no-deal scenario”.
+Mr Draghi said that with Brexit negotiations ongoing and less than five months to go before the UK left the EU, it was “essential to prepare for all outcomes, including a no-deal scenario”.

 Effects